7 Key Shifts ANYONE Can Make to Succeed in Today’s Job Market

 If you want that promotion, all you need to do is develop the skills needed at that level.
 We live in the information age, where you can learn just about ANYTHING online.

-Shift #4: How you Promote Yourself to Employers
+Shift #4: How to Promote Yourself to Employers

 Resumes and Cover letters have been the primary tools that have been used to promote your skills and experience to employers when you are looking for a job.